btwonion/skylper/beta-changelog.md

 + parse profile from messages on level change instead of tablist to be independent from custom tablists
 + parse powder update now also from sideboard
 + remove debugging
++ temporarily remove migrations, as they will be unused for quite some time i think
 ```